-They’re not cheap (£99 and £149), but they’re excellent.
+They’re not cheap (£90 to £149), but they’re excellent.
 It’s why they’re the official headphones for England Athletics and the only brand to be fully approved for use on road races in the UK.
 We loved them for their lightness, ease of set-up and great quality.
 An absolute best-buy, in our opinion, if hearing the world around you is as important as hearing music or phone calls.

 An alternative – the JLab on-ear headphones for £25!